 Seats

-Before the MOT test, take a look at the front seats to make sure they’re securely anchored and are fixed into position.
-Front and rear seatbacks should be able to lock into the upright position
+Before the test, take a look at the front seats to make sure they’re securely anchored and are fixed in position.
+The front and rear seatbacks should be able to lock into the upright position

 Seatbelts

 Frayed or damaged seatbelts will result in an immediate fail.
-Before you head to the test centre, check that they work properly and make sure they are firmly fixed to the seats or the structure of the car itself, and that they click into place securely and release correctly.
+Before you head to the test centre, check that they work properly, are firmly fixed to the seats or the car's structure, and click into place securely and release correctly.

 Horn

-Give your horn a quick toot to make sure it's working.
-The horn should be audible and easily accessible from the driving position.
+Give your horn a quick toot to make sure it's working – it should be audible and easily accessible from the driving position.

 Mirrors